zekusmaximus/zyjeski/content/stories/eternal-return/01-chapter-1.md

 more than the technical risks.
 If consciousness could be preserved digitally, was the preserved consciousness genuinely continuous with the biological original?
 Or wa s preservation merely creating a sophisticated copy while the original consciousness ended with biological death?
-Adding recovered fragments to one's own upload �?"the service I provided for my clients �?" complicated the question further.
+Adding recovered fragments to one's own upload �?"the service I provided for my clients, complicated the question further.
 If incorporating ancestral consciousness improved preservation success, did that suggest consciousness wasn't discrete?
 That identity cou ld be expanded, merged, collective rather than individual?
 I returned to Fragment 17 -0293, examining the specific memory clusters that exhibited the temporal impossibility.
 The memories were mundane.
 Breakfast preparation.
 Morning commute.
-Routine work in what appeared to be data architecture �?"the consciousness had been someone who designed information systems, the digital infrastructure underlying early preservation technolog y.
+Routine work in what appeared to be data architecture, the consciousness had been someone who designed information systems, the digital infrastructure underlying early preservation technolog y.
 Nothing philosophically profound.
 Nothing that suggested why these particular memories would exhibit future encoding methodologies.